iVis-at-Bilkent/sbgnviz.js/README.md

 Collapses the given nodes.
 Considers 'undoable' option.

 `sbgnviz.expandComplexes()`
-Expands the complex nodes in the map recursively.
+Expands the complex nodes in the graph recursively.
 Considers 'undoable' option.

 `sbgnviz.collapseComplexes()`
-Collapses the complex nodes in the map recursively.
+Collapses the complex nodes in the graph recursively.
 Considers 'undoable' option.

 `sbgnviz.collapseAll()`
-Collapses all nodes in the map recursively.
+Collapses all nodes in the graph recursively.
 Considers 'undoable' option.

 `sbgnviz.expandAll()`
-Expands all nodes in the map recursively.
+Expands all nodes in the graph recursively.
 Considers 'undoable' option.

 `sbgnviz.hideEles(eles)`
 Hides the given elements.
 Considers 'undoable' option.